samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Not all are compatible, so those with a higher number are favoured over those with a lower number.

+## Absalute Principles of PP

+The call graph must be fully connected (i.e. every function is transitively called by the entry point).

 ## Theorem - State Monism